Deer Lake Association

 About the DLA

-About Deer Lake Deer Lake Handbook Recent Minutes DLA Mission Deer Lake Mgt.
-Plan Tooting Our Horn DLA Bylaws Legal Documents Join the DLA First DLA meetingCalendar Lake Conservation Community Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA Boutique Deer Lake Forum Newsletters/Handbook Ads and Services Contact the DLA Links to other sites Page
+DLA Mission Where is Deer Lake?
+Deer Lake Handbook Recent Minutes Deer Lake Mgt.
+Plan DLA Bylaws Legal Documents Join the DLA First DLA meetingCalendar Lake Conservation Community Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA Boutique Deer Lake Forum Newsletters/Handbook Ads and Services Contact the DLA Links to other sites

 The Deer Lake Association was first organized in 1991 motivated by an inappropriate development nearby.
 While the Polaris Project (a large camp for wayward youth on Long Lake near the Amen ski trails) was averted and later made into the Wabu Woods Scientific and Natural Area, later attemps to organized the Deer Lake area into a township failed.